seed-run/homepage/_docs/auto-retrying-serverless-errors.md

    This error can happen when multiple services that depend on each other are being removed.
 It's usually a timing related issue.
 Seed will automatically retry the remove process.

 Note that, for the above errors Seed will retry the removal process a maximum of 3 times.
+If you find that you are running into some removal related errors repeatedly, [feel free to contact us](mailto:{{ site.email }}) and we'll look into putting in a fix for it.